 About Keelan Gallagher

 Keelan Gallagher is a short story writer, screenwriter and film essayist from Letterkenny, Co.
 Donegal.
-His short stories have featured in ROPES Literary Journal and themilkhouse.org.
+His short stories have featured in The Martello Journal, ROPES Literary Journal and themilkhouse.org.
 His Irish-language script, ‘An Solas’, was nominated for Best Irish Feature Screenplay at Roscommon Film Festival 2024.
 His film writing featured in Issue #14 of Pretty Deadly Films.

 ‘A Complete Unknown’ has its haters.
 But It Ain’t Me, Babe.